ai2cm/fv3config/docs/usage.rst

 fv3gfs model, individual namelists are specified for various components of the model.
 As an example, the vertical resolution can be accessed via ``config['namelist']['fv_core_nml']['npz']``.

+Some helper functions exist for editing and retrieving information from configuration dictionaries, like :py:func:`fv3config.get_run_duration` and :py:func:`fv3config.set_run_duration`.
+See the :ref:`API Reference` for more details.

 Running the model with fv3run
 -----------------------------